Over the Wall (charity): Camp Programme

 In 2013, the charity held summer camps in England and Scotland for 444 children between the ages of 8 and 17, with over 130 different medical conditions, including blood disorders, cancers and tumours, cerebral palsy, genetic disorders, epilepsy, heart conditions and many more, including extremely rare illnesses.
 The camps for siblings of children with serious illness are typically organised in the Easter Holidays, and shorter family camps are organised throughout the year.

 Whilst at camp the children are able to try a wide variety of activities often including; wall climbing, abseiling, fishing, canoeing, horse riding, archery, swimming, arts and crafts, music, drama, sports, talent night and a disco.

-Unlike other camps in the SeriousFun Children's Network, Over The Wall has no permanent site and holds camps in multiple locations in the UK, including at Bryanston School, Tulliallan Castle, and Strathallan School, allowing it to serve families from across the UK.
+Until 2024, and unlike other camps in the SeriousFun Children's Network, Over The Wall had no permanent site and held camps in multiple locations in the UK, including at Bryanston School, Tulliallan Castle, and Strathallan School.
+However, in April 2024 Over The Wall signed a forty year lease with the Moravian Union to take occupancy of the former Ockbrook School, located at Ockbrook, near Derby.
+Over The Wall will utilise the site as its new headquarters and location for residential camps, with the first camp due to take place in summer 2026.